orangejulius/octopress/source/_posts/2012-10-27-what-does-it-take-to-survive-an-aws-outage.markdown

 user@machineB ~ $ curl http://127.0.0.1:5001/sampledb/doc1
 {"_id":"doc1","_rev":"1-15f65339921e497348be384867bb940f","hello":"world"}
 #NFSd is stopped on machine A
-#this hangs forever
+#now requests hang forever
 user@machineB ~ $ curl http://127.0.0.1:5001/sampledb/doc1
 ^C
 #this hangs forever too: the connection succeeded
 user@machineB ~ $ curl http://127.0.0.1:5001/sampledb/doc1 --connect-timeout 5
 ^C
 #this correctly times out
-user@pismo ~ $ curl http://127.0.0.1:5001/sampledb/doc1 -m 1
+user@machineB ~ $ curl http://127.0.0.1:5001/sampledb/doc1 -m 1
 curl: (28) Operation timed out after 1001 milliseconds with 0 bytes received
 ```

-Any mechanism expecting the `--connect-timeout` option to protect against failed instances will be completely defeated when EBS starts acting up.
+Any mechanism expecting the `--connect-timeout` option to protect against misbehaving instances will be completely defeated when EBS starts acting up.

+Be sure to look into specifically what timeout options every DB client library gives.
+The names may differ, but generally there is an option for connection timeouts, and another timeout for the length of the entire request.
+Unfortunately, the connection timeout is often the only one prominintely mentioned in documentation.

+Be sure to look into specifically what timeout options every DB client library gives.
+The names may differ, but generally there is an option for connection timeouts, and another timeout for the length of the entire request.
+Unfortunately, the connection timeout is often the only one prominintely mentioned in documentation.

 ## Handling everything else